TESS-Laboratory/tess-functional-programming/README.md

 https://raps-with-r.dev/fprog.html

 This page now also includes a minimal [{targets}](https://books.ropensci.org/targets/) example. {targets} is an amazing package for managing complex and/or long running workflows, helping to ensure reproducibility and data integrity.
+The key relevant file for the targets workflow is located in the "/_targets.R" file.